aleuchte/awim_calc/README.md

     name = 'awim_calc',
     config = function()
         require('awim_calc').setup({
-            max_allowed_calculation_history = 10,  -- Maximum number of calculations to store in history
-            width = 100                            -- Width of the calculator window
-            height = 20                            -- Height of the calculator window
+            -- The following options are all optional and can be left as default max_allowed_calculation_history = 10,  -- Maximum number of calculations to store in history width = 100                            -- Width of the calculator window height = 20                            -- Height of the calculator window